Freestone County Raceway

 In 2000, Tony Miller built the Freestone County Raceway, as a way to participate on a local level with the motocross riders and family’s, so to provide a centrally located track to hold races.
 With focus on Clayton and his desire to become a pro rider, and the desire to make a contribution to racers locally, Freestone County Raceway became a factor to the growing number of riders and family’s in this region of the USA.

 By the end of 2004, Tony Miller’s personal business required enough attention that he and Tom Shields joined back together in an effort to further expand Freestone presence in Texas motocross.
 By the end of 2005, the AMA Texas Winter Series was the largest series in the state.

 Things would further change in 2006, when negotiations between a sponsor of the Texas Winter Series brought to the attention to Tom Shields.
 Broome Tioga was looking for a new location to sell it’s 11th round of the AMA Motocross Championship to.
 Quickly after a due-process was conducted by all parties and industry rumors, the official announcement came in February of 2007 from the AMA that professional motocross racing would return to Texas after a 19 year absence.

 To top off a wonderful 2007, Freestone County Raceway was one of three nominees for the AMA Amateur Motocross Promoter of the Year.
-That was followed by another nomination in 2008 (but sadly we didn’t win).
+That was followed by another nomination in 2008.

 Contact us with questions by clicking below.